-The operating system is installed and is ready to install Server Administrator.
+The operating system is installed and you can now install Server Administrator.
 The files to install Server Administrator are saved on the system and the Install Server Administrator icon is saved on the desktop.

-NOTE: Though a FC card is present with a supported controller, SBUU behavior can be unpredictable.
-You can download the drivers for these devices from the Dell Systems Service and Diagnostics Tools on the Dell Systems Management Tools and Documentation DVD or from support.dell.com.
+NOTE: Although an FC card is present with a supported controller, SBUU may display some errors.
+To prevent any errors, download the drivers for these devices from the Dell Systems Service and Diagnostics Tools on the Dell Systems Management Tools and Documentation DVD or support.dell.com.

-Installing Citrix XenServer 6.0 Using Dell Systems Management Tools and Documentation DVD
+Installing Citrix XenServer 6.0 Using Dell Systems Management Tools And Documentation DVD